rwynn/monstache-site/content/http-server/index.md

 When using monstache with kubernetes this server can be used to detect liveness and [act accordingly](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)

-The following endpoints are available
+The following GET endpoints are available

 ### /started